Skip to content

 With symmetric placement, and .

-2. Build the wire-to-probe position vectors
+2. Form the wire-to-probe position vectors

 with , and with .

-3. Evaluate each tangential magnetic-field contribution
+3. Find each wire's magnetic-field contribution

 and .